Qatar promises better welfare for World Cup workers

 The Workers' Welfare Standards states that all contractors and sub-contractors engaged in the delivery of its projects must comply with principles set out in the charter and relevant Qatari laws.

-The new commitments, laid down in a 50-page document on Tuesdat, set out standards on wages and workers' accommodation and include tougher inspections.
+The new commitments, laid down in a 50-page document, set out standards on wages and workers' accommodation and include tougher inspections.

 "The committee reserves the right to penalise contractors who are non-compliant or, in extreme cases, terminate its contract with a company that is continually in breach of them," the World Cup organising committee said in a statement.